pouriaetab/ds-toolkit/README.md

 # Stats-ML-Toolkit

-Welcome to the `stats-ml-toolkit`, a comprehensive repository aimed at consolidating the most commonly used statistical methods and machine learning models in one accessible location.
+Welcome to the `stats-ml-toolkit`, a curated collection of introductory topics on some of the most commonly used statistical methods in one accessible location.
 This resource is intended for data scientists, and researchers, providing a broad range of examples and implementations to facilitate learning and application in data analysis and predictive modeling fields.

 ## Description